Liqwid-Labs/LiqwidDAO-Constitution/LiqwidDAO-Constitution-v01.md

 **Section 7.2 Grants and Protocol Owned Liquidity.** Assets will be distributed from the treasury for only two purposes, for funding grants, which are:

-1. An agreed upon sum of tokens offered to contributors who do work furthering the mission of the organization.
+1. an agreed upon sum of tokens offered to contributors who do work furthering the mission of the organization.
-2. Funding for Associated Contracts that shall support work furthering the mission of the organization.
+2. funding for Associated Contracts that shall support work furthering the mission of the organization.
-3. Payments for services rendered by persons designated by the organization.
+3. payments for services rendered by persons designated by the organization.

 and for Protocol Owned Liquidity (POL), which:

-1. Allows LiqwidDAO to own its liquidity by acquiring LP tokens from market participants on Cardano DEXs.
+1. allows LiqwidDAO to own its liquidity by acquiring LP tokens from market participants on Cardano DEXs.
-2. Empowers the DAO with complete autonomy over the LP tokens & thus underlying liquidity that it accounts for.
+2. empowers the DAO with complete autonomy over the LP tokens & thus underlying liquidity that it accounts for.

 It is not anticipated that LiqwidDAO will ever turn a “profit” as excess capital will be paid out via charitable donations, grants, or other forms of support meant to carry out the Mission Statement.

 # Article VIII - Legal Matters